-Treatment Technique (TT): A treatment technique is a required process intended to reduce the level of a contaminant in drinking water.
+Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.
 Variances and Exemptions: State permission not to meet an MCL or a treatment technique under certain conditions.

 Waiver: State permission not to test for a specific contaminant.